HamedDi81/basic-IDE-written-with-python/README.md

 # basic-IDE-written-with-python
-A simple IDE for Python
+A simple IDE for Python.
 for this project you need to install tkinter library